 For probationary employees, the probation period usually lasts between three to six months.
 Their evaluation is based on whether they have come at pace with the work and culture of the organization and if they are ready to take up more responsibilities.

-- 360-degree appraisal system: 360-degree feedback, an employee is evaluated by his/her supervisor/manager, peers, colleagues, subordinates and even management.
+360-degree feedback appraisal system360-degree feedback, an employee is evaluated by his/her supervisor/manager, peers, colleagues, subordinates, and even management.
 Inputs from different sources are considered before talking to the employee face-to-face.
-In this process, each employee is rated according to the job done based on the job descriptions assigned to them.
+In this process, each employee’s performance is rated according to the job done based on the job descriptions assigned to them.

-- A systematic performance appraisal method helps the managers/supervisors to correctly identify the performance of employees and also highlight the areas they need improvement in.
+- A systematic performance appraisal method helps the managers/supervisors to correctly identify the performance of employees and also highlight the areas they need improvement.

 - It helps the management place the right employee for the right kind of job.
 This is a win-win situation for both the employee and the organization.

 - Potential employees who have done some exceptional work are often offered a promotion on the basis of the result of performance evaluation.

 - This process is also effective in determining the effectiveness of the training programs conducted by the organization for the employees.
 It can show managers how much an employee has improved after the training.
 This will give actionable insights to the managers on how to improve the programs.

 - It creates a competitive environment amongst the employees in a good way.
 Employees try to improve their performance and get better scores than their colleagues.